 —"What I've Learned: J.R.
 Simplot" (Esquire magazine, February 2001)

-By Bill Dunn
+Compiled by Bill Dunn

 © Freedom From Religion Foundation.
 All rights reserved.